-Description: The exemption is for propane sold for use in residential heating when: (1) sold in containers, or (2) sold and delivered to a stationary storage tank with a capacity of not more than 1,000 gallons.
+Description: The exemption is for propane sold for use in residential heating when: (1) sold in containers or (2) sold and delivered to a stationary storage tank with a capacity of not more than 1,000 gallons.

-Fiscal Estimates: \$20.4 million in FY 16 and \$15.8 million in FY 17.
+Fiscal Estimates: \$16.2 million.